-- What is a case study?
+- When developing a research design, do we opt for comparative case studies or a multi-sited approach? - What is a case study?
 What kinds of questions and puzzles is it especially helpful in answering? - Case studies are always built on a processual, mechanism-based understanding of cause.
-Discuss. - What does it mean to speak of validity and transparency in case study research? - What are the narrative, methodological and data attributes of a rigorously executed case study? - Are quantitative techniques incompatible with case studies?
+Discuss. - What is a multi-sited approach?
+What kinds of questions and puzzles is it especially helpful in answering? - What does it mean to speak of validity and transparency in case study or multi-sited research? - What are the narrative, methodological and data attributes of a rigorously executed case study or multi-sited approach?